limbosworld/NMS-The-Purge/README.md

 # The Purge

-A custom mode save game file for players who want to skip most of the main missions which have been around (unchanged) for years and get straight to exploring, building and/or doing other quests like A Trace of Metal, Under a Rebel Star or the many other new missions and expeditions.
+A custom mode save game file for players who want to skip most of the main missions which have been around (mainly unchanged) for years and get straight to exploring, building and/or doing other quests like A Trace of Metal, Under a Rebel Star or the many other new quests and expeditions.

 ## Description